Khalil Mack: 2016

 During a narrow Week 4 28–27 road victory over the Ravens, Mack recorded six tackles and his first sack of the season on Joe Flacco.
-During a Week 8 30–24 overtime road victory over the Tampa Bay Buccaneers, Mack had a team-high seven tackles and sacked Jameis Winston twice.
-In the next game against the Broncos, Mack recorded three tackles and sacked Trevor Siemian twice, including a strip sack that he recovered during a 30–20 victory.
-He earned American Football Conference (AFC) Defensive Player of the Week for his performance against Denver.
+During Week 8 against the Tampa Bay Buccaneers, Mack had a team-high seven tackles and sacked Jameis Winston twice in 30–24 overtime road victory.
+In the next game against the Broncos, Mack recorded three tackles and sacked Trevor Siemian twice, including a strip sack that he recovered during the 30–20 victory.
+He was named AFC Defensive Player of the Week for his performance against the Broncos.

-During a narrow Week 12 35–32 victory over the Panthers, Mack recorded his first NFL interception off a pass by Cam Newton and returned it six yards for his first NFL touchdown.
+During a Week 12 35–32 victory over the Panthers, Mack recorded his first NFL interception off a pass by Cam Newton and returned it six yards for his first NFL touchdown.
 Mack also forced a fumble from Newton in the final minute of the game to seal the win for the Raiders.
 Mack finished the game with an interception, a sack, a forced fumble, a fumble recovery, and a defensive touchdown, making him the first player since Charles Woodson in 2009 to do so.
 Mack's performance earned him AFC Defensive Player of the Week honors.
-He was also named AFC Defensive Player of the Month for November, registering four sacks, two forced fumbles, and an interception.
-In the next game against the Buffalo Bills, Mack recorded seven tackles and a strip sack on Tyrod Taylor and recovered the football late in the fourth quarter to seal a 38–24 victory.
+He was also named AFC Defensive Player of the Month for November, registering four sacks, two forced fumbles, and a pick-six.
+In the next game against the Buffalo Bills, Mack recorded seven tackles and a strip sack on Tyrod Taylor and recovered the football late in the fourth quarter to seal the 38–24 victory.

 Mack finished the 2016 season with 73 combined tackles (54 solo), 11 sacks, five forced fumbles, three fumble recoveries, three passes defended, and an interception returned for a touchdown in 16 games and starts.
 He helped lead the Raiders to their first playoff appearance since 2002 and was named to his second consecutive Pro Bowl and First-team All-Pro.
-In the Wild Card Round of the playoffs against the Houston Texans, Mack recorded a team-high 11 tackles in the 27–14 road loss.
+During the Wild Card Round against the Houston Texans, Mack recorded a team-high 11 tackles in the 27–14 road loss.
 He was named NFL Defensive Player of the Year for the 2016 season.
 Mack was ranked fifth by his peers on the NFL Top 100 Players of 2017 as the highest-ranked defensive lineman.
 He was also named the professional winner of the Butkus Award.